 - developing and implementing the employer’s employment policies and practices.

 Large employers, however, must also develop a written accommodation training policy that includes a summary of the content of the accommodation training and when accommodation training will be provided.

 Individualized Accommodation Plan Policy (“IAP”):

 Large employers must establish and implement a policy respecting individualized accommodation plans for employees who are temporarily or permanently disabled by a barrier in the workplace.
 This policy must include specific information as set out in section 13 of the Standard, including but not limited to the following:

 - an employee can request how the employer prepares their IAP;

 - an employee can request a representative of the bargaining agent (if represented by a union) or a person who is knowledgeable in the area of workplace accommodations to assist in the development of their IAP; and

 - the circumstances in which the employer may deny an employee’s request for an IAP.

 The Manitoba Accessibility Fund

-On February 14, 2022, the Government of Manitoba announced the Manitoba Accessibility Fund (the “Fund”) to help organizations and businesses create awareness and compliance with the AMA and its standards.
+On February 14, 2022, the Government of Manitoba announced the Manitoba Accessibility Fund (the “Fund”) to help organizations and businesses create awareness and compliance with The Accessibility for Manitobans Act (the “AMA”) and its standards.